On Lower Bounds on Sub-Packetization Level of MSR codes and On The Structure of Optimal-Access MSR Codes Achieving The Bound: Introduction

 \section{Introduction}

 Erasure codes are of strong interest in distributed storage systems as they offer reliability at lower values of storage overhead in comparison with replication.
 In the setting of distributed storage, each code symbol is stored on a distinct storage unit, such as a hard disk.
 Among the class of erasure codes, Maximum Distance Separable (MDS) codes are of particular interest as they offer reliability at lowest possible value of storage overhead.
+An $[n,k]$ MDS code with block-length $n$ and dimension $k$ can recover from any $(n-k)$ erasures.

 Apart from reliability and storage overhead a third important concern in a distributed storage system is that of efficient node repair.
 Efficient node repair could either call for the amount of data download needed to repair a failed node to be kept to a low level or else, the number of helper nodes contacted for repair to be kept small.
 Here the focus in on the first criterion, i.e., the amount of data download, which is also termed the repair bandwidth.
-Regenerating codes are erasure codes that offer node repair with least possible repair bandwidth for a fixed code alphabet and number of symbols encoded and block length and number of nodes contacted for repair.
-Within the class of regenerating codes, the subclass of Minimum Storage Regenerating (MSR) codes are of particular interest, as the rate of an MSR code can be made as close to $1$ as possible.
-In addition, MSR codes fall within the class of MDS codes and hence offer the best possible rate given their ability to recover from a fixed number of symbol erasures.